silverHugh/silverhugh.github.io/_posts/shell/2017-04-27-badminton.md

 date: 2017-04-27 10:58:16 +0800
 ---

 After a term of learning to play badminton, I'm attracted by this charming sports by its various techiques.
-Because you can feel the big difference before and after you master a techique.
+Because you can feel the big difference before and after you mastering a techique.

 <!--shoreline-->